 Mid-Atlantic Field Guide to Aquatic Invasive Species

-Principal Investigator: Sara Stalhman, The Pennsylvania State University, Pennsylvania Sea Grant
+Principal Investigator: Sara Stahlman, The Pennsylvania State University, Pennsylvania Sea Grant

 Project Description:

-Identifying new infestations before they have a chance to become established is critical to controlling and eradicating aquatic invasive species.
-The Pennsylvania Field Guide to Aquatic Invasive Species (AIS) was developed with Mid-Atlantic Panel on Aquatic Invasive Species (MAPAIS) funding to help natural resource agency staff with AIS identification.
-Based on the success and popularity of this resource, this project proposed to expand the field guide with a regional Mid-Atlantic AIS focus.
-The guide will contain 100 AIS species in total, with 20-30 of those being new species of concern from New York, New Jersey, Delaware, Maryland, West Virginia, Virginia, North Carolina, as well as Pennsylvania.
+Identifying new infestations before they have a chance to become established is critical to controlling and eradicating aquatic invasive species (AIS).
+The Pennsylvania Field Guide to Aquatic Invasive Species was developed by Pennsylvania Sea Grant with funding from the Mid-Atlantic Panel on Aquatic Invasive Species (MAPAIS) to support natural resource agency staff with accurate AIS identification.
+Building on the success and widespread use of the original guide, this was expanded into The Mid-Atlantic Field Guide to Aquatic Invasive Species.
+First developed in 2015, the guide featured 100 AIS species across aquatic and wetland plants, fish, algae, reptiles, amphibians, birds, mammals, invertebrates, and pathogens.
+These species represent key concerns for New York, New Jersey, Delaware, Maryland, West Virginia, Virginia, North Carolina, and Pennsylvania.

 Publication:

-Photo: Pennsylvania Sea Grant Invasive Species Exhibit Credit: Sara Stalhman, Pennsylvania Sea Grant
+Photo: Pennsylvania Sea Grant Invasive Species Exhibit Credit: Sara Stahlman, Pennsylvania Sea Grant